wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 1. You can select **proceed without a key pair** when prompted to select or create a new key pair.
       {% include important.html content="When you select **proceed without a key pair**, you are not able to SSH into the EC2 instance you deploy.
 Only use it for this tutorial, as it is not a recommended approach." %}
 -->
-Once the instance is launched, you start to see the data in Wavefront after a few minutes.
+Once the instance is launched, you start to see the data flowing in a few minutes.

 ### Step 5: See Metrics and Visualize Data